 Bank statements are usually pretty straightforward, but you should at least scan them for charges you may not have agreed to.
 One woman who started using an online bill pay program provided by her bank didn’t realize that it came with a $15 fee attached.
 Pay attention to minimum balance accounts.
 One slip below the line and fees can add up quickly.
 Please don’t be embarrassed to ask questions of any financial organization that charges fees.
 You should feel comfortable enough to ask, “Why was I charged this?” and “what can I do to avoid this fee in the future?”

-Dollars add up to hundreds of dollars and hundreds add up to thousands.
+These fees add up to hundreds, and those hundreds add up to thousands.

 Get instant access to our